ekristen/dns-proxy/README.md

 Logging is handled by the simple lightweight [debug](https://www.npmjs.com/package/debug) package.
 By default all queries are logged.
 To change the logging output update the `logging` variable to any of the following: dns-proxy:error, dns-proxy:query, dns-proxy:debug.
 You can specify all or none, separate using a comma, a wildcard can be used as well.

+## Running as a Service

+### OSX

+You can copy the `resources/launchd.plist` file into `/Library/LaunchDaemons` as `com.github.ekristen.dns-proxy.plist`.
+To start just run `sudo launchctl load /Library/LaunchDaemons/com.github.ekristen.dns-proxy.plist`.
+This will also make the dns-proxy service to start on boot.